 10 am departure for our journey back to Venice airport with a stop at Predjama for a photo session and lunch.

 What is included in The Alpine Italy & Slovenia Photo Tour?

 8 nights lodging

 All entrance fees and tolls as well as ground transportation except for transport to and from the airport.

 This photo tour involves walking for distances up to 1.7 miles.
-The walk to the Tre Cime photo location is 1.7 miles with a 400-foot elevation gain, which takes Magrit & me about 45 minutes.
+The walk to the Tre Cime photo location and back is 1.7 miles with a 400-foot elevation gain, which takes Magrit & me about 45 minutes each way.
 The walk from the top of the Seceda lift to the photo location is 0.25 miles with a 300-foot elevation gain, which takes us about 15 minutes.
 Of course, we are all at different levels of fitness.
 For us, these walks are quite easy and we realize for others they might be more of a challenge.
+We recently had an 82-year-old participant who had no problem and was usually at the front of the group.
+She was used to being active and participated in daily exercise.
 We therefore always encourage our participants to go at their own pace and enjoy the experience.
 We will be there for you.
 Also, any of these walks are optional.
 There are plenty of other photo ops.